 The names and addresses of Japanese who are permitted to renounce their nationality in Japan are published in the Official Gazette (官報 Kanpo), as required by law.
 The Minister of Justice also makes notification to the petitioner, and to the municipality that has jurisdiction over the petitioner's family register, to the effect that the petition has been approved, and that the petitioner is now an alien.

-Because successful petitioners become aliens, those who lose their Japanese nationality in Japan must either aquire an alien status and be registered as aliens, or leave the country.
+Because successful petitioners become aliens, those who lose their Japanese nationality in Japan must either acquire an alien status and be registered as aliens, or leave the country.

-Law is a tool for social control, nothing more, in that they define the parameters of permitted social behavior.
+Laws are tools for social control, in that they define the parameters of permitted social behavior.
 Sometimes the parameters are intentionally blurry because law makers are unable to define them more precisely.
 This is the case with the "choice of nationality" issue.

 Many people read 国籍選択 (kokuseki sentaku) or 国籍の選択 (kokuseki no sentaku" as meaning that the "choice" is between "Japanese nationality" and one or more "foreign nationalities" -- but this is not the case.
 The act of filing either a 国籍選択届 (kokuseki sentaku todoke) or a 国籍離脱届 (kokuseki sentaku todoke) is a act related to Japanese nationality only.
 That is, one either "choses" or "renounces" Japanese nationality.

 In other words, "choice of nationality" means only "choice of the nationality of Japan".
 It does not mean "renounce foreign nationalities".